billsix/cprogrammingbook/doc/07-Preprocessor.rst

     #define CALL(a, b) a b

-    /* undefined behaviour in each case.... */ CALL(,hello)
+    /* undefined behavior in each case.... */ CALL(,hello)
     CALL(xyz,
     #define abc def)

-In our opinion, the second of the erroneous uses of CALL should result in defined behaviour—anyone capable of writing that would clearly benefit from the attentions of a champion weightlifter wielding a heavy leather bullwhip.
+In our opinion, the second of the erroneous uses of CALL should result in defined behavior—anyone capable of writing that would clearly benefit from the attentions of a champion weightlifter wielding a heavy leather bullwhip.